Definition of F-Test Formula

-While carrying out F-Test, we need to frame the null and alternate hypothesis.
+While F-test in ExcelF-test In ExcelF-test in excel is a statistical tool that helps us decide whether the variances of two populations having normal distribution are equal or not.
+F-test is an essential part of the analysis of variance (ANOVA) model., we need to frame the null and alternative hypotheses.
 Then, we need to determine the level of significance under which the test has to be carried out.
 Subsequently, we have to find out the degrees of freedom of both the numerator and denominator.
-This will help determine the F table value.
-The F Value seen in the table is then compared to the calculated F Value to determine whether or not to reject the null hypothesis.
+It will help determine the F table value.
+The F Value seen in the table is then compared to the calculated F value to determine whether or not to reject the null hypothesis.

 Note: There are different F Tables for different levels of significance.
 Above is the F table for alpha = .050.

 - Compare the F statistic obtained in Step 2 with the critical value obtained in Step 4.
 If the F statistic is greater than the critical value at the required level of significance, we reject the null hypothesis.
 If the F statistic obtained in Step 2 is less than the critical value at the required level of significance, we cannot reject the null hypothesis.

 A statistician was carrying out F-Test.
 He got the F statistic as 2.38.
 The degrees of freedom obtained by him were 8 and 3.
 Find out the F value from the F Table and determine whether we can reject the null hypothesis at 5% level of significance (one-tailed test).